Signs of Heart Attack in Women

 Hardly that.
 Women of all ages must take heart disease seriously.
 Women under the age of 65 – especially women with a family history of heart disease – should also pay close attention to the risk factors for heart disease.

-What should women do to reduce their risk of heart disease?
+What should females do to reduce their risk of heart disease?

 Sticking to a healthy lifestyle can lessen the risk of heart disease.
 Try these heart-healthy strategies:

-• Maintain other health ailments.
-High blood pressure and cholesterol, and diabetes boost the risk of heart disease.
+Maintain other health ailments.
+High blood pressure cholesterol, and diabetes boost the risk of heart disease.

 It is a good strategy to divide your workout into several 10-minute sessions a day.
 You still get the same heart-healthy benefits.